tc39/proposal-array-from-async/README.md

 would group into `value => (value |> (# == null) |> foo(#, 0))`,
 which is equivalent to `value => foo(value == null, 0)`.

-There are three syntactic limitations that help prevent unintentional errors, early at compilation time:
+There are three syntactic restrictions that help **prevent unintentional errors early**, at compilation time:

 1. A pipeline’s body **must** use its topic reference.
    That is, `value |> foo + 1` is an early syntax error,